extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/create_vrrpe.rst

 create_vrrpe
 ~~~~~~~~~~~~

-**Description**: Create a VRRPe session on multiple switches by creating VRRPe group and assigning virtual IP
+**Description**: This creates a VRRPe session on multiple switches by creating VRRPe group and assigning virtual IP.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP address of the target device
+   **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``
-   **intf_type**                     Interface type, VDX/SLX supports only ve and MLX supports both
+   **intf_type**                     The interface type.
+VDX/SLX supports only ve and MLX supports both ve and ethernet.

                                      Choose from:

                                      - ethernet
                                      - ve
-   **intf_name**                     name of the interface
+   **intf_name**                     The name of the interface.

                                      Type: ``string``
-   *rbridge_id*                      RBridge ID of the VDX switch.
+   *rbridge_id*                      The RBridge ID of the VDX switch.
 This parameter is only applicable for VDX switches.

                                      Type: ``array``
    **vrid**                          Virtual group ID

                                      Type: ``string``
-   **virtual_ip**                    VRRPe virtual IP address without the netmask
+   **virtual_ip**                    The VRRPe virtual IP address without the netmask.

                                      Type: ``string``
    ================================  ======================================================================